ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.kecontact/README.md

 * (Sneak-L8) support for 1p/3p-charging (start charging with 1 phase and switch to 3 phases when enough surplus available)
 * (Sneak-L8) minimum amperage allowed to 5A because some vehicles and KeContact (undocumented) allow this value
 * (Sneak-L8) catch error when requesting firmware page (sentry IOBROKER-KECONTACT-1H)
+* (Sneak-L8) RFID tag and class where not updated in channel "statitics" when no charging sessions were obtained

 ### 1.5.2 (2022-11-02)
 * (Sneak-L8) fix error in release script